 Gawain returns to Camelot.
 He tells his tale to the assembled knights of the Round Table, and all the knights, at Arthur’s prompting, don green sashes in solidarity with Gawain.

-That’s the story.
-It’s quite an interesting and powerful story, one that can be read by readers of almost any age.
-If we try to begin working our way beneath the surface of this story, if we try to interpret Gawain, we find that we get many layers of complexity.
+It’s an interesting and powerful story, one that can be read by readers of almost any age.
+If we try to begin working our way beneath the surface of this story and try to interpret Gawain, we find that we get many layers of complexity.

 Common Questions About Sir Gawain and the Green Knight